wordbit/wordbit/content/posts/2012-02-24-update-your-bookmarks.markdown

 Please access this site via the following URL: [wordbit.posterous.com](http://wordbit.posterous.com)

 Also, we have a new contributor!
 Angela will also be posting from now on.
-She's taking a photography course, so y'all can look forward to some awesome pics of Mia.
+She's taking a photography course, so y'all can look forward to some awesome pics of the Monchkin.